 Development of the assessment tools and criteria.
 Two assessment tools were developed for individual facilities: one for residential facilities and another for day (non-residential) facilities which include all day facilities licensed by SCDDSN and Adult Day Health Care Centers.
-The criteria used to create these tools is outlined in 42 CFR 441.301(c)(4).
+The criteria used to create these tools is outlined in the 42 CFR 441.301(c)(4).
 Additionally, SCDHHS used the exploratory questions issued by CMS for the settings requirements.
 The assessment tools will be used in two ways to measure individual facilities.
 First, they were used by providers to complete the self-assessment of individual facilities.
 Second, SCDHHS or a contracted vendor will use the tools, after they have been refined and revised, as an independent assessment for site visits.
 The setting-specific assessments are online tools.
 For providers who may not have internet access, SCDHHS made available paper copies.

 Resources to conduct assessments and site visits.
 Resources to conduct the assessments came from SCDHHS personnel and financial resources as well as individual provider personnel and financial resources.
-Resources to conduct the site visits will come from SCDHHS personnel and financial resources and potentially the personnel and financial resources of a contracted vendor.